Thus begins the story, and the website behind the building and daily operations of the NYC/PC Hitop Branch model railroad.

 Another quick note about modeling this area in West Virginia.
 Again, I had traveled to and visited this area several times.
 I also wanted to, as I model both NYC and PC, be able to model either the NYC era, with connections being made from Dickinson yard through staging with the Virginian railway, or connections made with my Penn Central power and N&W power.
 This way I could run engines and cabooses representing PC, NYC, Virginian, and N&W.

 Now with my modular expansion down both front corners of the original layout, I now am able to eliminate the connection with the N&W at DB Tower, but at the same time create a representation of a huge industry served by the NYC and PC at Alloy.
 I also was able to create a larger Dickinson yard with industries as well running along the backside.
 This left the original Dickinson yard to become the smaller Spring Street yard in Charleston where the branch started.
 The left hand side enabled me to create even more industries with a run to Nitro with an enlarged Allied Chemical at the end.
-Be sure to keep up with the updates on my expansion with photos as well….!
+Photos below of the current status of the expansion (as of March 2019):

 Why the NYC/PC?